 Do you have a special story, experience, or moment that you would like to share?
-Whether it is a funny or a touching moment, we want to hear your story!
+Whether it is a funny or a touching moment, we want to hear from you!
 We are always looking for great stories that we can share with the world.
-If you would like to share your story, simply email it to newsletter@nahamilton.org.
+If you would like to share yours, simply email it to newsletter@nahamilton.org.
 Be sure to include only your first name and a brief description of your story.
-We are excited to hear your story and are looking forward to hearing from you!
+We are looking forward to hearing from you!